MicrosoftDocs/fabric-docs/docs/real-time-intelligence/multivariate-anomaly-detection.md

     return abfss_uri
     ```

-1. Input your OneLake URI copied from [Copy OneLake path to the table](#copy-onelake-path-to-the-table) to load the table.
+1. Input your OneLake URI copied from [Part 3- Copy OneLake path to the table](#part-3--copy-onelake-path-to-the-table) to load the table.

     ```python
     onelake_uri = "Paste your OneLake URI here"